MightyPrinny/GMSListUnusedResources/README.md

+Tool for generating lightweight versions of big Game Maker 1.4 projects quickly.

-To build on windows use MYSYS2
+To build for Windows use MYSYS2 mingw x64